Skip to content

 Section 802 of the Sarbanes-Oxley Act

-This section includes three distinct rules that relate to the importance of record keeping.
-The first outlines the details of the falsification and destruction of records.
+This section includes three distinct rules that relate to the importance of accurate record keeping.
+The first addresses the falsification and destruction of records.
 The second outlines how long records must be retained and stored.
-And the third describes and outlines the types of business records a company must store, and this includes electronic communications.
+And the third describes and lists the types of business records a company must store, including electronic communications.

 • The requirement to disclose any transactions and relationships that are off-balance sheet in periodic reports if they impact the financial status